mono/SkiaSharp.Extended/README.md

 built by MSBuild.
 All scripting and tasks are performed by MSBuild, so no external tooling is needed.

-There is a single PowerShell script that can be used to build the entire
+There is a single PowerShell/bash script that can be used to build the entire
 repository:

-    PS > .\build.ps1
+    > .\build.ps1
+    $ ./build.sh

 The CI server just runs that single file and outputs all the packages, assemblies and test results.

-_NOTE: for macOS, you may need to [first install PowerShell][pwsh]._

 ## License